Type: Sustainable Infrastructure, Solar Energy

 Implementation Partners: Graduate students from Parsons School of Design and Professor Chad Groshart

 It’s easy to take energy for granted, forgetting that throughout much of the world, a lack of power affects everything from business to education to matters of life and death.

 Approximately 1.5 billion people still don’t have access to electricity worldwide.
 By using the power of the sun — the ultimate natural resource — these issues can be ameliorated, if not solved.

-Roots of Development and a group of graduate students from Parsons School of Design have teamed up with Roots’ community partner (APDAG, The Professional Association for the Development and Advancement of Gran Sous/La Gonave) to carry out a solar street lighting initiative on the island of La Gonave.
-Under the direction of their professor, and professional lighting designer Chad Groshart, the graduate students will be studying lighting in the developing world and proposing (and helping to deliver) a solution to La Gonave’s lighting needs.
-The solution is based on APDAG’s guidance and on technology that is already available in Haiti.
+In 2016, Roots of Development and a group of graduate students from Parsons School of Design teamed up with Roots’ community partner (APDAG, The Professional Association for the Development and Advancement of Gran Sous/La Gonave) to carry out a solar street lighting initiative on the island of La Gonave.
+Under the direction of their professor, and professional lighting designer Chad Groshart, the graduate students researched best practices in the developing world and proposes (and helped to deliver) a solution to La Gonave’s lighting needs.
+The solution was based on APDAG’s guidance and on technology that was already available in Haiti.

 With the exception of one town (the port town of Anse-a-Galets), the majority of La Gonave’s towns and villages are not connected to any sort of power grid.
 Most residents live with no electricity at all.
 This affects business, education, and almost every other aspect of life on the island.

 We will be building on the success of the solar street lamp installations that took place in 2016 and 2017, to bring new solar lighting solutions to more communities and another incredible learning opportunity to a new group of Parsons students.